 Because of the labor and time involved, this ceremonial grade matcha is very expensive.
 You’ll know you’re getting what you paid for when the resulting tea is a brilliant green tea with a full, slightly sweet flavor.
 Because of the uniqueness and high quality of ceremonial matcha, it is meant to be enjoyed pure, whisked only with hot water, no added sweetener or anything else.

 The name “matcha” literally means “powdered tea.”
 And the process of turning tea leaves into a powder is not new!
-Matcha was the primary method tea was consumed in China during the Tang Dynasty (600-900AD).
+Matcha was the primary way tea was consumed in China during the Tang Dynasty (600-900AD).

 In the 1100s, there was a huge transfer of knowledge and culture from China to Japan (including Zen Buddhism) and that’s how matcha made its way across the ocean.
 Matcha and Zen Buddhism flourished together and the two became inseparable.

-By the 1500s, matcha took hold as part of formal Japanese tea ceremony that was intended to celebrate stillness and simplicity and grew in popularity in Japan even as it eventually lost its appeal in China.
+By the 1500s, matcha took hold as part of a formal Japanese tea ceremony that was intended to celebrate stillness and simplicity and grew in popularity in Japan even as it eventually lost its appeal in China.

 Want to be really authentic about your matcha drinking?
 Matcha was intended to be drank out of a bowl or chawan that you hold in both hands, as opposed to a mug or teacup.
 Bottoms up!

-spite of the importance of tea ceremony, there are no clear rules and regulations regarding what constitutes ceremonial grade matcha with tea-makers and tea brands making up their own distinctions.
+In spite of the importance of tea ceremony, there are no clear rules and regulations regarding what constitutes ceremonial grade matcha with tea-makers and tea brands making up their own distinctions.

-That’s why we have created a new framework of premium vs everyday matcha based on 8 of the most important criteria shared with us by the Japan’s leading tea-masters, upon which we added 2 of our own.
+That’s why we have created a new framework of premium vs everyday matcha based on 8 of the most important criteria shared with us by Japan’s leading tea-masters, upon which we added 2 of our own.

-- First second or third flush
+- First, second, or third flush

 - Natural or plastic shading